Viola Brothers Shore

 Viola Brothers Shore (May 26, 1890 – March 27, 1970) was an American author who worked in a variety of mediums from the 1910s through the 1930s.

-Married three times, she began her writing career as a poet and a writer of short stories and articles or magazines.
+She began her writing career as a poet and a writer of short stories and articles or magazines.
 Toward the end of the silent film era, she began writing screenplays, and eventually expanded into theatrical plays and novels.
 Her daughter, Wilma Shore, was also a successful writer.

 Shore was named during the hearings of the House Committee on Un-American Activities, along with her third husband, Haskoll Gleichman, and her daughter.
 In her later years she taught at New York University.

 Early life

 Born on May 26, 1890, Shore was the oldest of three children of Abram Brothers and Minnie Epstein Brothers.
 Her father was a noted surgeon, as well as being an actor, writer and violinist.
 Her mother was a descendant of the first kosher butcher in New York City, and, according to family tradition, was born after her pregnant mother escaped from New Orleans in a canoe paddled by local Indians.
 The escape was prompted after Minnie's father killed a man who had attacked his wife and fled pursuit, making his way to New York City.
 Shore's younger siblings were Madeleine Brothers and Arthur J. Brothers.

 Shore attended public schools and Hunter College (then named Normal College), before leaving school in 1906 to pursue a musical career.
 When her father became ill, she was forced to work at a number of different jobs, including working at an office and at an electrical consulting business.
 The electrical business was one she started with her first husband, William Shore, whom she married in 1912.
 She gave birth to a daughter, Wilma, on October 12, 1913.
 In the 1910s, Shore went back to school, this time at NYU.